Los Angeles College of Chiropractic

 - Leading Diagnostics: Become proficient in cutting edge diagnostic methodology and practice on par with industry leading medical schools.
 Excellence in diagnostics, treatment, and technique aligns our mission to educate truly patient- centered and integrative healthcare practitioners.

 - Exceptional Rotations: Develop competence with a blend of rotations through a network of affiliated private practices and base clinics.
 Rotation partners include the Cal State, University of California, many other university health systems, and the largest free clinic in the country.

-- Unrivaled Residencies Advance your career with three prestigious post-doctoral programs including Sports Medicine, Primary Spine, and Diagnostic Imaging.
+- Unrivaled Residencies Advance your career with three prestigious post-doctoral programs including Sports Medicine and Diagnostic Imaging.
 Our own on-campus, highly recognized SCU Health System offers both hands-on experience and residency opportunities in an inter-professional environment.

 Focus on the Fundamentals.
 This year concentrates on the basic sciences to provide a solid foundation of understanding how the body is organized on a cellular, tissue, and organ level, along with regional interrelationships.
 Chiropractic technique courses start in term one and occur every term until the clinical year.
 Students do this in an inter-professional educational environment by being in classes with students from a variety of healthcare professions; learning about, from, and with each other.